rodrigo-pino/nft-game-solidity/README.md

 #### Implementation

-The main contract _Game.sol_ inherits from ERC721 OpenZeppelin implementation.
+The game is handled by contract _Game.sol_ which inherits from ERC721 OpenZeppelin implementation.